-- Install Veritas Access without enabling fencing. - 2 Execute the vxdctl scsi3 pr off on all the nodes. - 3 From CLISH, execute the Cluster> reboot all. - 4 After the system restart, execute the Storage> fencing on majority from CLISH. - Create the pool and file system.
+- 1 Install Veritas Access without enabling fencing. - 2 Execute the vxdctl scsi3_pr off on all the nodes. - 3 From the Veritas Access command-line interface, execute the Cluster> reboot all. - 4 After the system restart, execute the Storage> fencing on majority from the Veritas Access command-line interface. - 5 Create the pool and the file system.

-To enable fencing with non-SCSI3 disks without restart
+To enable fencing with non-SCSI3 disks without a restart

-Stop the cluster services.
+1 Stop the cluster services.